nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 333
 00:19:15,631 --> 00:19:21,642
-[SPEAKER_01]: i might have been with us all we did that well if you wouldn't send that to him now because that's not really going to change
+[SPEAKER_01]: i might have been with us all we did that well if you could send that to him now because that's not really going to change

 334
 00:19:21,622 --> 00:19:25,077